windows-fryer/windows-fryer/README.md

 ### 🏁 Early Days

-My programming adventure began with high-level languages, where I explored the vast landscapes of web development, mobile app creation, and even some game development.
+My programming adventure began with high-level languages, where I explored the vast landscapes of web development, app creation, and even some game development.
 These experiences laid a solid foundation for my skills and ignited my curiosity to delve deeper into the world of coding. 🌐📱🎮

 ### 🔍 Recent Focus